bodhi996/Skill-Hub/README.md

 The idea of the project is as an intra-organizational employment-oriented service that operates via mobile apps.
 The organization that we have used as a test case is BIT Mesra, however, it can be oriented towards any other organization as well.
 The main goal is to bring convenience to freelancers and startups to hire people from within the community from where they are based.<br />
-The app can be very useful to foster the experience of networking to those who have no prior industry experience and also to those looking for a cost-competitive employability from within their organizational structure.
+The app can be very useful to foster expirence of networking to those who has no prior industry exprence and also to those looking for a cost competative employbility from within their organizational structure.

 # Achievements